acntech-archive/docker-tomcat/README.md

-# docker-tomcat8
+# docker-tomcat
-Docker image with Tomcat 8, based on the acntech/jre8 image
+Docker image with Apache Tomcat, based on the acntech/jre image